ArAdBey/plate-number/README.md

 - **Custom Widgets**: Option to add custom widgets for letters and removal actions.
 - **Flexible Styling**: Customize text styles for numbers and letters, as well as border radius.
 - **Interactive Letter Selection**: Callback for handling letter selection.
+- **Input Validation**: Prevents the entry of invalid characters such as ".", "-", and " " in numeric text fields.

 ## Installation